NateBraniff/NLoed/README.md

 ### I'm new to python...

-If you've never used pip (or python) before, you may want to check a few things first before trying to install NLoed.
+If you've never used python or pip before, you may want to check a few things first before trying to install NLoed.
 First make sure you have python installed, its on your path, and the python version is appropriate.
 To do this, run the following on the command line/prompt:
 ```sh